Open to Buy Planning: Definition & Formula for Retailers

-Like any effective budgeting tool, the OTB formula helps companies make reasonable predictions based on past performance while considering circumstances that might alter those expectations.
+Like any effective budgeting tool, the OTB formula helps companies make reasonable predictions based on past performance while considering circumstances that might alter those expectations in the future.
+The formula creates a framework for best practices and helps you detect month-over-month changes in sales volume.
+Use the calculator below for your OTB budget:

 - Planned sales: The dollar amount of sales projected within a time period

-- Planned markdowns: The total number of discounts planned during the sales period
+- Planned markdowns: The total amount of discounts planned during the sales period in dollars

-- Planned end of month inventory: How much inventory is projected to remain at the end of the sales period
+- Planned end of month inventory: The dollar value of the inventory that is projected to remain at the end of the month*

-- Beginning of month inventory: The inventory total (in dollars) available for sale at the beginning of the month
+- Beginning of month inventory: The dollar value of the available inventory for sale at the beginning of the month

 Note that planned end of month inventory carries over to the next month as the new beginning of month inventory.

-How to Apply OTB Planning to Your Business
+How To Apply Open-to-Buy Planning to Your Business

-While larger businesses and corporations make longer-term OTB plans (quarterly, semi-annually, etc.), those running smaller operations with tighter budgets will find shorter-term plans more beneficial.
+While larger businesses and corporations make longer-term open-to-buy plans (quarterly, semi-annually, etc.), those running smaller operations with tighter budgets should use shorter-term plans.

-Below is a sample OTB plan for how a small video game retailer might handle the holidays:
+Below is a sample open-to-buy plan for how a small video game retailer might handle the holidays:

 November | December | |